To football purists, John Stones is the absolute embodiment of what you want from a ball-playing centre-half.

 It’s an age-old English mentality and one of a number of issues with this country’s football culture.
 Enter – possibly – Pep Guardiola.

-As soon as Guardiola came to Manchester City, the links between himself holding an interest in Stones were almost inevitable, with the former Barnsley man fitting the complete criteria of what the Spaniard looks for in a defender.
+As soon as Guardiola came to Manchester City and William Hill tipped them to win the league, the links between himself holding an interest in Stones were almost inevitable, with the former Barnsley man fitting the complete criteria of what the Spaniard looks for in a defender.
 The fact he is willing to spend £50m to acquire Stones – albeit at a club with bottomless, Sheikh pockets – tells you just how highly Guardiola rates the 22-year-old.

 One can’t help but feel this is a match made in heaven.
 Stones will finally be given the opportunity to develop under a manager who will teach him the art of defending, as well as encouraging him to utilise his talent on the ball.